9 social media toolkits to help your business grow

 Once you’ve downloaded the social media toolkit, we recommend you take a look at the “Pros and Cons of Social Media” infographic.
-You'll be up together about understanding social media posting tools in no time.

 This helps you understand which channels will work best for your business.
 It then makes sense to move on to the Cheat Sheet, which gives an understanding of how you can make social work for your business - the easy way.

-Who the toolkit is for: This toolkit is for B2B social media marketers.
+This toolkit is for B2B social media marketers.
 Although B2C marketers won’t find everything relevant, they will find some useful tips and tricks they can apply to their own practice.

-Key features of the toolkit: The SEMRush Social Media Toolkit describes itself as having only two ‘tools’: the Social Media Poster as well as the Social Media Tracker.
+The SEMRush Social Media Toolkit describes itself as having only two ‘tools’: the Social Media Poster as well as the Social Media Tracker.